lucyjanetetlow/cdcssg.github.io/information/problems/dribbling.md

 group: information
 ---

-Many children with disabilities experience excessive dribbling or drooling.
-Treatment options include medication, patches and surgery:
+Many children with disabilities dribble or drool more than normal.

+If medical treatment is required, options include:

 * Scopolamine (Hyoscine) patches
 * Botox injections
-* Translocation of salivary glands (Surgery to move glands to back of throat)
+* Surgery to move salivary glands to back of throat (*Translocation*)